Department News Archive

 EPS student authors paper highlighting helium rain on Saturn

 Graduate student Chi Yan has authored a paper in AGU Advances along with adviser Sabine Stanley.
-The project uses numerical simulations of Saturn’s magnetic dynamo to explore the thermal structure and possible chemical composition of the planet’s interior, with results suggesting the presence of a thick, stably stratified helium rain-out layer.
-JHU HUB covers the […]
+The project uses numerical simulations of Saturn’s magnetic dynamo to explore the thermal structure […]

 EPS grad student’s equity work is highlighted in Physics Today